Get the best view of your fish and experience the underwater world with an Aurello pond window.

 - Heat soaked – This reduces impurities and minimises the risk of subsequent cracking

 - Choose from kerbside delivery or delivery to a safe place on your property.

 - Cost effective delivery is available UK wide.
 This includes Scotland and Cornwall.

 - Delivery is also available to Northern and Southern Ireland, the Isle of Man and the Isle of White (please email for a quote on deliveries to these locations).

 Health and Safety Recommendations

-- Customers use safety gloves for handing glass at all times and wear shoes that cover the entire foot
+- Customers should use safety gloves for handing glass at all times and wear shoes that cover the entire foot.

 “My pond was transformed!
 We hardly ever saw the koi before – only when they surfaced.
 We now have full views and know so much more about their particular habits!
 Our grandchild also spends ages at the glass fish window. “